-The OIG staff consists of three full-time employees, namely, two auditors (IG and Assistant IG) and a program analyst.
+The OIG staff consists of three full-time employees, namely, the IG and two other auditors.

 It is possible that the resources provided for the OIG may, at some time, need to be changed.
-Any such adjustment should, in large part, be based on periodic evaluations of the OIG as gauged by the performance measures identified in this strategic plan.
-We have asked for an additional auditor for fiscal year 2006.
+Any such adjustment should be based on periodic evaluations of the OIG as gauged by the performance measures identified in this strategic plan.
+We asked for an additional auditor for fiscal year 2008 and utilized one position to cover the three months prior to the former Assistant Inspector General retiring in the beginning of July 2008.
+Generally, it takes in excess of one year to train an auditor.
+The Inspector General was eligible to retire as of November 2006.